MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Test-that-my-application-handles-throttling-properly.md

 When testing your app, pay attention to the Microsoft 365 Developer Proxy output.

-If your application backs-off when throttled, but doesn't wait for the amount of time specified on the requests, you'll see a message similar to `Calling https://graph.microsoft.com/v1.0/endpoint again before waiting for the Retry-After period.
+If your application backs-off when throttled, but doesn't wait for the amount of time specified on the requests, you see a message similar to `Calling https://graph.microsoft.com/v1.0/endpoint again before waiting for the Retry-After period.
 Request will be throttled`.

-This message indicates that your application is not handling throttling correctly and will keep being throttled.
+This message indicates that your application isn't handling throttling correctly and will stay throttled.